BACK TO INDEX

 [bibtex-entry]

 16. Jonah Katz, Emmanuel Chemla, and Christophe Pallier.
 An Attentional Effect of Musical Metrical Structure.
 Plos One, 2015.
-[WWW] [bibtex-entry]
+[WWW] [PDF] [bibtex-entry]

 17. J Lebenberg, C Poupon, B Thirion, F Leroy, JF Mangin, G Dehaene-Lambertz, and J Dubois.
 Clustering the infant brain tissues based on microstructural properties and maturation assessment using multi-parametric MRI.
-IEEE ISBI, DOI 10.1109/ISBI.2015.7163837:148-151, 2015.
+IEEE ISBI, DOI 10.1109/ISBI.2015.7163837:148--151, 2015.
 [PDF] [bibtex-entry]

 18. François Leroy, Qing Cai, Stephanie L. Bogart, Jessica Dubois, Olivier Coulon, Karla Monzalvo, Clara Fischer, Hervé Glasel, Lise Van der Haegen, Audrey Bénézit, Ching-Po Lin, David N. Kennedy, Aya S. Ihara, Lucie Hertz-Pannier, Marie-Laure Moutard, Cyril Poupon, Marc Brysbaert, Neil Roberts, William D. Hopkins, Jean-François Mangin, and Ghislaine Dehaene-Lambertz.
 New human-specific brain landmark: the depth asymmetry of superior temporal sulcus..
 Proc Natl Acad Sci U S A, 112(4):1208--1213, January 2015.
 [WWW] [PDF]